ldclabs/ic-cose/README.md

 - [ ] Supports horizontal scalability, WASM upgrade management, and Cycles recharge management.
 - [ ] Serve as a state persistence service for enclaves, aiding in loading and persisting confidential data during startup and runtime.
 - [ ] Can be used as a cluster management center for both Web3 and Web2 services.

+## Who's using?

+- [ICPanda](https://github.com/ldclabs/ic-panda): A decentralized Panda meme platform featuring E2E encrypted messaging, lucky draws, airdrops.

+If you plan to use this project and have any questions, feel free to open an issue.
+I will address it as soon as possible.

 ## License
 Copyright © 2024 [LDC Labs](https://github.com/ldclabs).